bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Drizzle
+- Overcast
 - 96% humidity
-- 6 mph wind
+- 5 mph wind
-- 94% cloud cover
+- 100% cloud cover
 - 22 AQI 🟩
 - 0.16 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours